 It’s that time of year again.
 The weather turns cold and root vegetables take over the kitchen.
 Yesterday I had sliced green tomato on my veggie burger instead of a nice red tomato because I had forgotten you have to buy those things if you want them after the summer ends.
-But back to the vegetables we do have; turnips and daikon radishes.
+But back to the vegetables, we do have; turnips and daikon radishes.
 Both will keep for a very long time so fermenting them doesn’t always come to mind, but they are in the same family as cabbages and I love sauerkraut so I thought I would experiment.
-I have enough daikon that I could have made plain daikon kraut, but I thought the scarlet turnip might add a nice colour and it did.
+I have enough daikon that I could have made plain daikon kraut, but I thought the scarlet turnip might add a nice color and it did.
 The brine is pink.
 I added a carrot for sugar – our house is cold and I’m hoping the sugar will speed up the fermentation.
 I have no idea how this will turn out, but I love how it all looks like confetti in the jar.

-I used 2 Korean type daikons with 2 scarlet turnips and 1 carrot.
+I used 2 Korean-type daikons with 2 scarlet turnips and 1 carrot.
 By weight, I had 1600 grams of grated vegetables so I added 2 tablespoons of salt.
 It does not look like I will need added water.
 I will let you know how it turns out.